leon4rd/test/README.md

-## What do you call an eagle who can play the piano?
-Talonted!
+## What kind of bagel can fly?
+A plain bagel.